md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 | ConvNeXt-Tiny          | 0.979    | 0.979  | 0.998  |
 | **Ensemble (above 3)** | **0.883**| **0.868**| **0.992** |

+The ensemble achieved +7.4% F1 improvement over the best individual model (DenseNet-121) on HAM10000 and maintained AUC ≈ 0.99 on external ISIC 2019 validation.

 > Metrics are from `outputs/from_zip_eval/*_metrics.json` and `ensemble_metrics.json`.
+> The ensemble achieved +7.4% F1 improvement over the best individual model (DenseNet-121) on HAM10000 and maintained AUC ≈ 0.99 on external ISIC 2019 validation.

 ---